seerhein-lab/micgwaf/src/docs/index.md

 Introduction
 ------------

-micgwaf is a framework for creating web applications with java.
+Micgwaf is a framework for creating web applications with java.
 It aims at simplicity; the programmer can easily understand what happens when a submit is processed or a page is rendered.
 Nonetheless, micgwaf allows for effectively building web applications.

-Currently the framework is restricted to web 1.0 applications; micgwaf comes without ajax and javascript support.
-However, ajax and javascript frameworks can be integrated easily.
+Micgwaf has built-in support for partial page rendering via ajax requests.
+It does not use any javascript framework, any javascript framework can be integrated with micgwaf.

-micgwaf uses code generation for developing web applications.
+Micgwaf uses code generation for developing web applications.
-The starting point for code generation is the xhtml code of the application pages.
+The starting point for code generation is the XHTML code of the application pages.
-In these pages, the elements of which micgwaf should be aware are marked using the m:id attribute where the prefix m is bound to the micgwaf namespace (which is ignored by browsers, so the xhtml pages are still valid xhtml and can be rendered by a browser as-is).
+In these pages, the elements of which micgwaf should be aware are marked using the m:id attribute where the prefix m is bound to the micgwaf namespace (which is ignored by browsers, so the XHTML pages are still valid XHTML and can be rendered by a browser as-is).
 For each root file and for each element which is marked by the m:id attribute, the micgwaf code generator generates a component, which can render the component and possibly handle submitted forms.
 The behavior of these components can be programmed by overriding component methods in component subclasses.
-External xhtml files (respectively their components) can be referenced in pages, so re-using of xhtml code is possible.
+External XHTML files (respectively their components) can be referenced in pages, so re-using of XHTML code is possible.

 For using the components in a web application, a servlet filter needs to be configured and